comhendrik/comhendrik/README.md

 - 👋 Hi, I’m @comhendrik
-- 👀 I’m interested in Ki
+- 👀 I’m interested in a lot of things like KI
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python to build own neural networks or to be a part of some competitions and I use Swift and SwiftUI to build my own apps.
 - 📫 How to reach me email hendrik0807@icloud.com

 <!---